 You can also do the chopping ahead of time.
 Store the herbs together and the garlic and onion can go in a separate container.

-It may be easier just to make the stew a day ahead or go the freezer route and add the potatoes later.
+I think it’s easier just to make the stew a day ahead or go the freezer route and add the potatoes later.

 - 2 tablespoons vegetable oil